dpflieger/Misc/MacOS_setup_for_bioinformatics.md

-# My every day macOS (ultimate) toolbox for bioinformatics
+# My every day macOS (almost free) toolbox for bioinformatics

 ### Terminal

 [Iterm2](https://www.iterm2.com/features.html) + [ohmyzsh](http://ohmyz.sh/) This combo has really worked great for me so far

-Special mention to (but works only on windows):
+Works only on windows, but special mention to:

 [MobaXterm](http://mobaxterm.mobatek.net/) The best enhanced terminal with tabbed ssh/sftp client, you can uninstall putty or winscp